Dramatis personae: Literature

 Outside the theatre medium, some novels also have a dramatis personae at the beginning or end.
 This is most common in books with very large casts of characters, as well as children's books and speculative fiction.

 For example, the opening pages of Jon Krakauer's Into Thin Air contain a dramatis personae.

 Other examples include Worldwar: In the Balance by Harry Turtledove, and The Horus Heresy by various authors.
-Tamsyn Muir's Gideon the Ninth begins with a dramatis personae.
+Tamsyn Muir's Gideon the Ninth begins with a dramatis personae, as do all the books in the Red Rising series by Pierce Brown.

 Sociology and cultural studies

 The term is used to describe the multiple identifications one may adopt in an attempt to emphasize the expression of one's own individualism.
 An individuality is never obtained, as this process of establishing dramatis personae creates a postmodern persona which 'wears many hats', each different hat worn for a different group or surroundings.
 A logic of identity and individuality is replaced by a more 'superficial, tactile logic of identification where individuals become more mask-like personae with mutable selves.'
 This self can no longer be theorized or based solely on an individual's job or productive function.
 The term was used by Karl Marx throughout Das Kapital, where the capitalist and worker are introduced as dramatis personae in human hinders.